 Shipt delivers nationwide and has same-day delivery available in larger cities in 46 states.
 Similar to Instacart, you can choose a store in your local area to order from, then get a delivery from a personal shopper.
 Shipt also has the advantage of including stores that sell more than just groceries (hello, Target!) so you can include other household staples in your order.
 The company offers a free two-week trial, so if you're not sure if grocery delivery is for you, it's an easy way to try it out without racking up extra fees.

 One potential downside of Shipt is that after your trial, you have to purchase a membership to continue using it.
 You can pay $14 per month to join Shipt on a monthly basis, or you can enroll in a yearly Shipt membership for $99.
 However, a perk of having a Shipt membership is that you'll get free delivery on orders over $35 (orders under that limit will have a $7 delivery fee).
 Joining Shipt is more of a commitment than some e-grocery services, but it can pay off if you're often short on time for grocery shopping and Target runs.

 Other E-Grocery Options

 Some regional grocery store chains, like Hy-Vee and Kroger, also have their own similar services where you can pick up your grocery order without ever grabbing a physical cart, and most will even bring your order out to your car.
-Publix has a similar service too, powered by Instacart.
-If you don’t mind making a trip to pick everything up, it can be more affordable than other grocery delivery services and quicker and easier than going into the store yourself.
-And it’s another way to experiment with e-grocery.
+Publix has a similar service, which is powered by Instacart.
+If you don't mind making a trip to pick everything up, it can be more affordable than other grocery delivery services and quicker and easier than going into the store yourself.
+And it's another way to experiment with e-grocery.